Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Empirical Evaluation

-\paragraph{Inductive KGC Results} Table~\ref{tab:InductiveRes} reports the performance of \modelName\ on the inductive benchmarks.
-The results of \modelName\ were obtained by us; AnyBURL and NBFNet results are from \citet{DBLP:journals/corr/abs-2308-07942}; Neural-LP, DRUM, RuleN, and GraIL results are from \citet{DBLP:conf/icml/TeruDH20}; and CoMPILE results are from \citet{DBLP:conf/aaai/MaiZY021}.
-Table~\ref{tab:InductiveRes} reveals that \modelName\ consistently outperforms the differentiable rule learners DRUM and Neural-LP, often by a significant margin (with WN18RR-v1 the only exception).
-Compared to the traditional rule learners, \modelName\ performs clearly better on FB15k-237 and NELL-995 (apart from v1) but underperforms on WN18RR. \citet{DBLP:journals/corr/abs-2308-07942} found that the kind of rules which are needed for WN18RR are much noisier compared to those than those which are needed for FB15k-237 and NELL-995.
-Our use of ordering constraints may be less suitable in such cases.
-Finally, compared to the GNN-based methods, \modelName\ outperforms CoMPILE and GraIL on FB15k-237 and NELL-995 v1 and v4 while again (mostly) underperforming on WN18RR. \modelName\ furthermore consistently underperforms the state-of-the-art method NBFNet.
-Recall, however, that \modelName\ is significantly more efficient than such GNN-based approaches, as \modelName\ can score the plausibility of a given triple almost instantaneously.
+\paragraph{Results} The results in Table~\ref{tab:InductiveRes} reveal that \modelName\ consistently outperforms the differentiable rule learners DRUM and Neural-LP, often by a significant margin (with WN18RR-v1 as the only exception).
+Compared to the traditional rule learners, \modelName\ performs clearly better on FB15k-237 and NELL-995 (apart from v1) but underperforms on the WN18RR benchmarks. \citet{DBLP:conf/coling/AnilGIS24} found that the kinds of rules which are needed for WN18RR are much noisier compared to those than those which are needed for FB15k-237 and NELL-995.
+Our use of ordering constraints may be less suitable for such cases.
+Finally, compared to the GNN-based methods, \modelName\ outperforms CoMPILE and GraIL on FB15k-237 and NELL-995 v1 and v4 while again (mostly) underperforming on WN18RR.
+Despite the promising results compared to (differentiable) rule learners, \modelName\ is not competitive against state-of-the-art models such as NBFNet and MorsE.
+This finding is compatible with the analysis from \citet{DBLP:conf/coling/AnilGIS24}, which suggests that achieving state-of-the-art performance requires going beyond rule-based reasoning.